 - Professional Sports

-This can model a healthy way to disagree and talk with someone of an opposing viewpoint.
+This can model a healthy way to disagree and talk with someone opposing.

 Is your teen getting ready to start driving?
 Wishing for a new car?
 Go window shop.
-This date is a great way to start talking about the future without being too stressed.
+This date is a great way to discuss the future without stress.

 What jobs are they considering?
 Where are they hoping to live?

 Visit the nearest college.
-If your child is not sure if they are interested in college this can be a great trip to talk about this, or you can see the college art exhibit (they almost all have something set up at all times, check the website).
+If your child is unsure if they are interested in college, this can be a great trip to talk about this, or you can see the college art exhibit (they almost all have something set up at all times, check the website).

 ★ Related Articles: